Cr4sh/openreil/README.md

 assert val_1 == val_2
 ```

-It took around 5 seconds to execute this code, which shows that Python implementation of IR code emulator is a quite slow.
+It's took around 5 seconds to execute this code, it shows that Python implementation of IR code emulator is a quite slow.
 I'm not sure if OpenREIL emulation features will be useful for any research purposes (it seems that no), but as was said above, it helps me a lot with translator testing.

 ## Using with third party tools <a id="_6"></a>